Interpretation of music in Zambia: texts in context 5

 The text is meant not only for this ritual but is more general.
 Kansenkele often had troubles when he performed.
 In his opinion, these were caused by jealousy because he was invited all over the area.
 The ‘I’ in the first line is the possessing spirit who is afraid of not being able to sing and dance through Shemu once he is blocked or killed.

 Interpretation of music in Zambia: texts in context, part 5.
-Kansenkele now has created the room, that is enough silence at the beginning of a song he starts, to put text variations in his starting.
+Kansenkele has now created the space, that is, enough silence at the beginning of a song he starts, to insert text variations in the start of the song.

 Music example 25